 “The John Rutter Christmas Album” – Mr. Christmas delivers beautiful carols.
 He has several festive albums from which to choose and we believe every Christmas fan should have at least one.

 Enid Blyton Comedy Books – like “Five Give Up The Booze”.
 If you liked the “Five Go Mad…” TV series, you’ll probably engage with this collection of amusing Blyton-esque takes on modern issues.
 There’s even one on Brexit.

-Hookmarks – Visit hookmarks.com to view these bookmarks with a twist.
-They come in sterling silver or brass and in a variety of designs: shipped direct from New York, USA.
+Hookmarks – bookmarks with a twist.
+They come in sterling silver or brass and in a variety of designs: shipped direct from the USA or via Etsy.

-Personalised After Dinner Fortunes Dinner Party Gift – by Bread & Jam for £14.95 and available through notonthehighstreet.com.
+Personalised After Dinner Fortunes Dinner Party Gift – by Bread & Jam and available through notonthehighstreet.com.
 An example of the fortunes reads: “It’s a Magical World out there.
 Go Exploring.”

-Silver plated Champagne Spoon – by The Cutlery Commission for £16, engraved with the words “to keep the fizz fizzy” and intended to do just that when put inside the neck of an open bottle of bubbly.
+Vintage Champagne Spoon – to keep the fizz in your festive tipple.
+This will do just that when put inside the neck of an open bottle of bubbly.
+Can be personalised.
 Check out notonthehighstreet.com.

 Original Jollie Socks – socks in a recyclable tin can.
 Jollie Goods’ slogan is “Wear a pair, share a pair”.
 When you buy a Jollie Goods item like this it will help a homeless person in Britain to get back on their feet by giving them same.

 Tablet Flexi Holder – an instant second screen when one is simply not enough to satisfy one’s multi-media cravings.